Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data: Missing Data

 where $H_{\text{tall}}$ and $H_{\text{wide}}$ are unknown rotation matrices.
+The $o_p(1)$ terms are uniform in $i$ and $t$.
 To make further progress, some assumptions are needed.
 Our working assumptions are firstly, that there is an identifiable rank $r$ component in $X$ and in each of its four blocks so that there is commonality between blocks, and secondly that the observed blocks are sufficiently large so that consistent estimation by APC is possible.

 \paragraph{Assumption B:} (a) The conditions in Assumption A hold for the full $T\times N$ matrix $X$ if it were observed, as well as the four sub-blocks: \textsc{bal}, \textsc{tall}, \textsc{wide}, and \textsc{miss}. (b) The order conditions $TN_o> r(T+N_o)$ and $T_oN> r(T_o+N)$ are satisfied for any $N,T,N_o,T_o$.
 Furthermore, $\frac{\sqrt{N}}{\min\{N_o,T_o\}}\rightarrow 0$ and $ \frac{\sqrt{T}}{\min\{N_o,T_o\}}\rightarrow 0$ as $N_o,N\rightarrow\infty$ and $T_o,T\rightarrow\infty$.